 Historic Preservation Commission

-"To safeguard the heritage of the Town, by preserving districts and landmarks that embody important elements of its culture, history, architectural history, or prehistory and to promote the use and conservation of such districts and landmarks for the education, pleasure, and enrichment of the residents of the Town, the County, and the State as a whole."
+The Historic Preservation Commission's slogan is "Preserving the Past for the Future" and their vision statement is: "To safeguard the heritage of the Town, by preserving districts and landmarks that embody important elements of its culture, history, architectural history, or prehistory and to promote the use and conservation of such districts and landmarks for the education, pleasure, and enrichment of the residents of the Town, the County, and the State as a whole."

-Historic District Design Guidelines
+Historic District Design Standards

 Secretary of Interior's Standards for Rehabilitation